Getting Prepared for an

 The high-transparency stainless steel mesh, pictured above in front of a computer screen, is a 3-inch x 3-inch piece of 50 mesh stainless steel wire cloth.
 It is what is between the two strips of brown tape.

-The first draft of a new page on this site with some general suggestions about residential standby generators, especially whole-house standby generators, is now on-line.
-(Writing the page on generators has taken me longer than I first anticipated due to the very wide variety of situations that need to be addressed.)
+Another web page on this site has some general suggestions about residential standby generators, especially whole-house standby generators.
+(Writing and maintaining the page on generators has been difficult due to the very wide variety of situations that need to be addressed.)
 This seems to be a subject of intense interest.
 The more widespread availability of these whole-house generators is a very good thing, but most of the whole-house standby generators sold in recent years are controlled by electronics that are very sensitive to nuclear EMP (and even to nearby lightning strikes).
 Standby generators are very unlikely to be damaged by severe solar storms, although severe solar storms would greatly impact the available fuel supply.
 There are methods of greatly reducing the vulnerability of standby generators to nuclear EMP and other severe voltage transients.

 Laptop computers are generally much easier to protect from EMP than desktop computers.
 This is true both because of the smaller size of laptop computers and the fact that desktop computers have numerous cables which act as antennas for EMP -- and which conduct the pulse directly to the very sensitive electronics inside the computer.
 Even laptop computers must be well-shielded and without any connections to unprotected wires.
+Some unconnected laptop computers may even survive an EMP without additional protection.
 The U.S. military contractors have developed shielding devices so that laptop computers can continue to be used during EMP attacks.
 Devices such as these, however, are not available on the commercial market, although it is not difficult to construct such a device using high-transparency 50-mesh stainless steel wire mesh.
-Details will appear on this web site later this year.

 Although unprotected computers are not likely to survive an EMP attack, there are things that can be done to increase the probability of the computer working if the EMP detonation is distant or weak.
-Since copper cables are the weak point of most computers, using fiber optic connections to the computer can improve the potential survivability of computer systems.
-Such fiber optic interconnects have been very expensive in the past; but just as soon as they obtain permission from the United States Federal Communication Commission, Corning is scheduled to begin selling fiber optic USB cables through some electronics retailers that they claim will be about the same price as conventional USB cables.
-These fiber optic USB cables will include the conversion electronics, including the semiconductor laser, within the USB connectors on the cables.
+Since copper cables are the weak point of most computers (by acting as an EMP antenna), using fiber optic connections to the computer can improve the potential survivability of computer systems.
+Corning says that the fiber optic USB cables will be sold through some electronics retailers and they claim the fiber optic USB cables will be competitive in price with conventional copper USB cables.
+(So far, though, the Corning products are most definitely NOT competive with copper cables.)
+These fiber optic USB cables include the conversion electronics, including the semiconductor laser, within the USB connectors on the cables.
 This is a major development toward EMP-resistant computer systems.
-(These fiber optic cable were scheduled to go on sale in March, but the federal government is always very slow in approving things.)
+These fiber optic USB cables are now on the market, but they are far more expensive than ordinary copper USB cables.

 If you want to store larger items in a faraday cage, you can use copper screen or aluminum screen.
-Most commercial faraday cages use copper screen, but copper screen is expensive and is difficult for most individuals to obtain.
+Most commercial faraday cages use copper screen, but copper screen is expensive and is generally only available from online dealers.
 Bright aluminum screen works almost as well, and aluminum screen can be obtained in rolls at many building supply stores such as Home Depot.
 Don't worry about the fact that this screen is not a solid material.
 The size of the tiny ventilation holes in the mesh of ordinary window screen is irrelevant to EMP protection.
 Aluminum screen can make a very effective electromagnetic shield.
 Ordinary ferrous (iron-containing) window screen is not a good material for a faraday cage because it is a poor electrical conductor.
-An exception to this is certain types of stainless steel screens.
-(I'll be writing more about stainless steel screens by the end of May.)
-Iron-containing material such as steel can be an excellent EMP shield, but the problem with things such as iron-containing screen is the difficulty of getting a good connection between various parts of the screen.
-(Stainless steel is an exception to this.)
+A notable exception to this is certain types of stainless steel and galvanized steel screens.
+(I have more about stainless steel screens elsewhere on this web site.)
+Iron-containing material such as steel can be an excellent EMP shield, but the problem with things such as ordinary iron-containing screen is the difficulty of getting a good connection between various parts of the screen.
+The weave of the screen can be a very important factor.
+(Stainless steel and certain kinds of galvanized steel wire mesh can often be a very good electromagnetic shielding material.
+It all depends upon the quality of the electrical contact between the individual wires in the screen.)

 It is important to have all of the computer data that is important to you backed up onto optical media, like CD or DVD.
 Paper printouts are fine, but after an EMP attack, most of the data on paper printouts will simply never get typed back into computers, so those paper printouts will just become your personal mementos.

 An even more rugged type of recordable DVD is the M-Disc.
-The M-Disc has been tested by the U.S. Navy enviromental laboratories and is estimated to last for centuries.
-The M-Disc requires a special laser for recording, but a number of DVD recorders for computers selling for as little as 30 U.S. dollars have been certified to work with the M-Disc.
+The M-Disc has been tested by the U.S. Navy environmental laboratories and is estimated to last for centuries.
+The M-Disc requires a special laser for recording, but a number of DVD recorders for computers, selling for as little as 30 U.S. dollars, have been certified to work with the M-Disc.
 LG Electronics makes most of these M-Disc ready DVD burners.
 Once recorded, they will play on just about any DVD playback device.
-The M-Disc can be used for almost any kinds of files that can be stored on a computer.
+The M-Disc DVD can be used for almost any kinds of files that can be stored on a computer.

 Ferrite suppression cores are those imbedded cylindrical things that make the cylindrical protrusion in the power cords on sensitive electronics equipment.
 They can be very effective to protect your equipment against ordinary transients --such as the type that occur constantly on the power lines and slowly damage your electronics equipment.
 The ferrite suppressors on power cords (and inside of many surge protectors) are usually the common type 43 ferrite material, which offers a considerable amount of protection against ordinary transients, but would do only a little to protect against the very fast E1 component of a nuclear EMP.
 You can buy separate snap-on ferrite suppressors, including snap-on ferrite suppression cores with type 61 ferrite, which will absorb much faster pulses.
 The ferrite cores with material 61 don't cost all that much more than the older ferrite, and they should attenuate the spike from a nuclear EMP much better than type 43 material.
 If you're in an area where there is a strong EMP, it won't attenuate it enough to do any good at all, but if you're at the edge of the affected area, or just get a nearby lightning strike, or have a lot of ordinary voltage spikes on your power line, these snap-on ferrite cores with material 61 could be extremely valuable.
 They are sold by companies such as Mouser Electronics.
 Look for items such as Fair-Rite part number 0461167281 or 0461164281.